describo/documentation/src/support.md

 </div>

 If you like Describo and find it useful, please consider supporting it.
-There are different ways to help but this page is about financial support
+There are different ways to help but this page is about financial support.
 All of the Describo components are free to use - **forever**.
 But that doesn't mean they are free to create.
-Indeed, this work exists because of two decades of experience delivering research infrastructure and tools.

 So, if you can support the work, please head on over to my Github Sponsors page: